Finish the data phase before lunch.

 Classification Engine

 Every title in the database passes through a 4-layer pipeline.
-The AI layer is the fallback, not the default — most titles are resolved by deterministic matching first.
+The genomic classifier is the fallback, not the default — most titles are resolved by deterministic cache and pattern matching first.

 Title Cache